anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 Glue ETL is for compressing, partitioning, transforming raw data into columnar (more efficient than row-based) data format.

+* Glue data catalog: persistent metadata store.
+You can store, annotate, share metadata.
+1 data catalog per region allowed
+* Glue database: a set of associated data catalog table definitions organized into a logical group
+* Table: metadata definition that represents your data.
+The data resides in its original store, this is just a representation of the schema
+* Glue crawler: a program that connects to a data store (source or target), progresses through a prioritized list of classifiers to determine the schema for the data, and then creates metadata tables in glue data catalog

+Folders where data is stored on S3 (sales/year=2019/month=1/day=1) are mapped to partitions, i.e. columns in the glue table

 **Serverless** discovery and definition of table definitions and schema.
 Central metadata repository for your datalake.
 Discover schemas from your unstructured data and publsish table definitions.

 Goal: extract structure from unstructured data.